 - Understand policy process in Nepal,

-Preference will be given to candidates who have participated in policy reform process in the past
+Preference will be given to candidates who have designed workshop curriculums in the past

 Duration: The consultant will work on this project for a total of 24 days (two days per session).Remuneration: Negotiable.
 The Consultant is required to offer their quotation first.

 Layout and Design of Discussion Series Reading Materials (X1)